COMMUNIA-Association/DSM-directive-art13/art13.md

-## Article 13 Use of protected content by information society service providers storing and giving access to large amounts of works and other subject-matter
+## Article 13 Use of protected content by information society service providers storing and giving access to works and other subject-matter

 1. Where information society service providers offer users content storage services and provide the public with access to content and where such activity is not eligible for the liability exemptions provided for in Directive 2000/31/EC, they shall take appropriate and proportionate measures to ensure the functioning of licensing agreements concluded with rightholders.
 The implementation of such agreements shall respect the fundamental rights of users and shall not impose a general obligation on information society service providers to monitor the information which they transmit or store, in accordance with Article 15 of Directive 2000/31/EC.